emca-it/Energy-Log-Server-6.x/03-00-00-Discovery/03-00-00-Discovery.md

 -   **The above methods** can be combined with each other by building even more complex queries.
-Understanding how they work and joining it, is the basis for effective searching and full use of Energy Log Server.
+Understanding how they work and joining it, is the basis for effective searching and full use of Energy Logserver.

    Example of query built from connected logical operations: